Probes

 A probe acts as a container for its versions.

-Each version represents a snapshot of the comparison at a specific moment in time, allowing users to review visual changes as designs or implementations evolve.
+Each version represents a snapshot of the comparison at a specific moment in time, allowing you to review visual changes as designs or implementations evolve.

-A probe run may result in a version with zero detected issues.
+A probe run may result in a version with no detected findings.

 Probes and sharing